Emaratilicious/PHPLeague-for-WP/readme.txt

 Tags: phpleague, football, sport, league, championship, soccer, handball, volleyball, basketball, hockey, sports, leagues Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.4.0
+Stable tag: 1.4.1

 PHPLeague offers you the possibility to manage your leagues from A to Z without any hassles.

 == Description ==
 PHPLeague for WordPress is a plugin that let you manage your own sports leagues instead of relying on a third-party website.
-This lets you have an integrated site without a lot of coding, and still letting you customize it exactly the way you’d like.
+This lets you have an integrated site without a lot of coding, and still letting you customize it exactly the way youâ€™d like.

 First, you activate and set up the plugin, which makes your site have all functionalities available.
 Then, you can get it started by inserting every data you want, one by one.